Form preview

 4

-Get your edited file.
-Locate your file in the document list, click its name, and choose how to save it.
-You can save it as a PDF, send it via email, or upload it to the cloud.
+Get your file.
+When you find your file in the docs list, click on its name and choose how you want to save it.
+To get the PDF, you can save it, send an email with it, or move it to the cloud.

 Uncompromising security for your PDF editing and eSignature needs